Liz-cloud-zz/K-Means_Clustering/README.md

 #  Recompute the centroids of the newly formed clusters

 # compare:
-# to compare the elements of two lists to see if they are the same
+# compare distances between old centroids list and new centroids list to see if they do not converge